ashutoshmjain/gita/src/mathuraChap11.md

 `Bramh-rishi` if I have permission to speak - asked `Ganga`.
 Seeing the bearer of primordial knowledge nod, she submitted - we want one of our child to truly represent our bond.
 Someone who could serve the people as much as the king does and I care.

 `Vasishtha` was pleased at the good will of the young girl - seven verses to bless your bond into an identity that you seek `Ganga`.
+Seven verses - each to serve as a primal joint for this union.
 Seven of your sons will shine as as seven colors of the rainbow.
 Together they would blossom into eighth who would be oriented from the very first breath as you seek.
 One who would make both of you proud.

 `Bramh-rishi` asked `Parasara` to light up a `Vaidik` fire.
 All the `Yogies` and their families stood around the holy fire as `Ganga` and `Shantnu` took seven circles of the fire.
 One with each verse ..